 Whatever the case may be, keep in mind that the added equipment and processes needed to produce these HDI boards will be a large factor at play.

 The more technology you introduce, the greater the manufacturing challenges, the greater the cost.

 HDI boards are just one solution being utilized to meet the rising demands of consumer expectations.
 Utilizing vias to solve clever routing schemes and pad processes, we’re able to achieve unheard of densities in today’s devices.

-With the rise in tech, of course, comes the rise in cost, but with the amount of time and effort already established in the arena, manufacturing costs can be expected to begin to level out and even dip into the accessibility of the hobbyist .
+With the rise in tech, of course, comes the rise in cost, but with the amount of time and effort already established in the arena, HDI PCB manufacturing costs can be expected to begin to level out and even dip into the accessibility of the hobbyist designs.

-Using software features such as those found in Altium Designer® can greatly ease your HDI design issues as they are essentially born for today’s PCB design demands.
+Using software features such as those found in Altium Designer® can greatly ease your HDI design issues as they are essentially born for today’s printed circuit board design demands.
 If you would like to explore how Altium Designer can assist in your HDI design, talk to an Altium Designer expert today.